Archduke Joseph of Austria (Palatine of Hungary): Background

 Archduke Charles, Joseph's brother and leader of the Imperial Army, demanded recruits and money from Hungary.
 This could only be granted by the diet, and the Viennese court was afraid that the nobility would bring up their many complaints if one was gathered.
 Joseph worked to convince his brother otherwise, presenting his arguments in his report of June 1801.
 He suggested that the sovereign resolve some of the grievances the Hungarian nobility ahead of the diet, such as re-attaching Dalmatia to Hungary, or allowing a free export of grain (which had been forbidden to keep the enemy French from acquiring it).
 The pressing situation of the Imperial Army finally led to the Viennese court accepting a diet.

 Despite tragedies in his personal life (the death of his infant daughter and his wife in early 1801), as well as health concerns, the Palatine prepared thoroughly for the assembly, struggling with the Emperor-King and his ministers who were unwilling to compromise.
-They denied any help to the Hungarian economy or re-attaching Dalmatia and argued that educational reforms,were to be decided by the monarch alone.
+They denied any help to the Hungarian economy or re-attaching Dalmatia and argued that educational reforms, were to be decided by the monarch alone.
 The Viennese legislature thought that Hungary did not contribute proportionally to the Habsburg monarchy, while many Hungarians criticised the government for suppressing industrial development.

 The Diet of 1802

-The Diet of 1802 was opened on the 13 May, with multiple members of the Habsburg dynasty present.
-In his opening speech, Joseph aligned himself with Hungarians, promising to protect their rights if the Emperor-King tried to infringe upon them, but emphasised the importance of “complete trust” in the sovereign.
+The Diet of 1802 was opened on 13 May, with multiple members of the Habsburg dynasty present.
+In his opening speech, Joseph aligned himself with Hungarians, promising to protect their rights if the Emperor-King tried to infringe upon them, but emphasised the importance of "complete trust" in the sovereign.

 The Emperor is my brother; but if he should violate the least of your rights, I would forget the ties of blood to remind myself that I am your palatine.